ab2gbl/AI-text-Detector/README.md

 this is an application web for the model we trained to detect text is it AI-generated or Human-written.

 # setup
-first you need to download the trained model ( will upload the link later ) and extract it inside this repo then you should install the requirements on your virtual environment ( search how to create virtual environment, it's not hard )
+first you need to download [the trained model](https://www.kaggle.com/models/abdessamiguebli/ai_detection_model_200k/) and extract it inside this repo then you should install the requirements on your virtual environment ( search how to create virtual environment, it's not hard )

 ```bash